kwebio/kweb-docs/dom.rst

 This is because retrieving something from the DOM requires some communication with the browser and will take some time - and we don't want to block while we wait.

-This example is a little pointless since we're just setting the value and then immediately reading it, but it becomes a lot more useful once you know how to attach event listeners to DOM elements.

 This allows us to take advantage of Kotlin's `coroutines <https://kotlinlang.org/docs/reference/coroutines/basics.html>`_ functionality to make this fairly seamless to the programmer (using *GlobalScope.launch* and *await()*).

+Yes, this example is a little pointless since we're just setting the value and then immediately reading it, more realistic use cases will follow.

 Listening for events
 --------------------